Russia is now in control of much of Severodonetsk, the epicenter of the battle for Ukraine's eastern Donbas region

-Ukrainian President Volodymyr Zelensky has said that the fight for the strategic city may dictate the outcome of the war in the east of the country.
+Zelensky has said the fight for the strategic city may dictate the outcome of the war in the east of the country.

-"Severodonetsk remains the epicenter of the confrontation in Donbas," Zelensky said during his nightly address on Wednesday.
+"Severodonetsk remains the epicenter of the confrontation in Donbas," Zelensky said earlier in the week.

 "This is a very fierce battle, very difficult ...
 Probably one of the most difficult throughout this war," he added.
 "In many ways, the fate of our Donbas is being decided there."

-Haidai said on Saturday that Ukraine were still in control of the Azot chemical plant in Severodonetsk, where 800 people are reportedly sheltering, after a Russian-backed official claimed that Ukrainian fighters were also trapped there.
+Haidai said Saturday Ukraine were still in control of the Azot chemical plant in Severodonetsk, where 800 people are reportedly sheltering, after a Russian-backed official claimed Ukrainian fighters were also trapped there.

-"The story about the blockade of the Azot plant is a complete lie spread by Russian propagandists," Haidi said on the Telegram messaging app.
+"The story about the blockade of the Azot plant is a complete lie spread by Russian propagandists," Haidai said on the Telegram messaging app.

-Rodion Miroshnik, a Russian-backed leader of the self-proclaimed Luhansk People's Republic, claimed on Saturday that up to 400 Ukrainian fighters were taking refuge in the factory complex, hiding alongside civilians in bomb shelters, and that negotiations for their surrender and the safe evacuation of civilians were ongoing.
+Rodion Miroshnik, a Russian-backed leader of the self-proclaimed Luhansk People's Republic, claimed Saturday up to 400 Ukrainian fighters were taking refuge in the factory complex, hiding alongside civilians in bomb shelters, and negotiations for their surrender and the safe evacuation of civilians were ongoing.

 "The combatants are trying to make demands, namely to allow them to leave the territory of the chemical plant together with the hostages and to provide a corridor to go to Lysychansk.
 Such demands are unacceptable and will not be taken into consideration," Miroshnik said.